-When it comes to discovering what manufacturing financing works best for you, it’s essential to look through all of your available options to decide which source of capital is ideal.
+When it comes to discovering what veterinary practice financing or equipment financing works best for you, it’s essential to look through all of your available options to decide which source of capital is ideal.
 Whether it’s choosing the right interest rate or terms, it’s crucial that you look at a wide range of factors to choose the one that’s right for you.
-Financing options for manufacturers from AdvancePoint capital are diverse —with a variety of lending partners, so let’s take a look at six of the best loan opportunities for financing your practice.
+Financing options for veterinarians from AdvancePoint Capital are diverse —with a variety of lending partners, so let’s take a look at six of the best loan opportunities for financing your practice.

-Short term loans are a great option when traditional bank loans for veterinarians are not an option.
-Fixed loan amount, fixed rate and fixed terms make this product predicable in repayment.
+Short-term loans are a great option when traditional bank loans for veterinarians are not an option.
+Fixed loan amounts, fixed rates, and fixed terms make this product predictable in repayment.

 Long-Term Small Business Loans

-Veterinary professionals use credit cards in there arsenal of business financing products as its a great option for quick purchases and paying off bills and/or expenses.
+Veterinary professionals use credit cards in their arsenal of business financing products as it's a great option for quick purchases and paying off bills and/or expenses.

-The Small Business Administration is the federal agency the issues the qualifications and guidelines for Small Business Administration loans.
+The Small Business Administration is the federal agency that issues the qualifications and guidelines for Small Business Administration loans.
 SBA guarantees are provided to approved lenders who offer and service the loans.
-SBA loans are highly desirable due to low interest rates and favorable loan terms.
+SBA loans are highly desirable due to low-interest rates and favorable loan terms.
 SBA and conventional loans in general are difficult and reserved for businesses with great credit and can support the financial health of the business with tax returns and other financial statements.
-Going for a SBA loan is well worth the effort to apply if your qualified.
+Going for a SBA loan is well worth the effort to apply if you qualified.